CodePath-Android-Pod23/GroupProject/README.md

 **Required Must-have Stories**

 * Users should be able to create a profile.
-* User should be able to add and edit the information on their profile (location, favourite genres, context etc.)
+* Users should be able to add and edit the information on their profile (location, favourite genres, context etc.)
-* User should be able to log in and log out.
+* Users should be able to log in and log out.
 * Users can select their favorite genres.
 * Users can view the list of recommendations based on their selected/favourite genres.
 * Users may receive notification on a daily or weekly basis with new recommendations.
-* Users should be able to see other in their location with similar interests.
+* Users should be able to see others in their location with similar interests.

 **Optional Nice-to-have Stories**

-* Users can message to people who have the tastes with them.
+* Users can send messages to people who have the tastes with them.
 * Users also can organize virtual and offline events to meet up.

 ### 2. Screen Archetypes